Can You Get Insurance with a Suspended License?

 Penalties of a Suspended License

-You might be able to drive while your license is suspended if you fulfill the state requirements, unlike irreversible revocation.
-In most states, suspended drivers must abide by the same insurance requirements.
-The following includes;
+You might be able to drive while your license is suspended if you fulfill the state requirements, unlike revocation, which is irreversible.
+In most states, it’s necessary for suspended drivers to abide by the same insurance requirements.
+The following includes

 SR-22 requirements

-An SR-22, usually known as a certificate of financial responsibility is a document that your provider files with your state to confirm that you have the minimum amount of liability coverage necessary by your state.
-You might have to file an SR-22 if your license is suspended.
+An SR-22, or certificate of financial responsibility, is a document submitted by a provider to the state to confirm the minimum required liability coverage.
 However, not all providers offer SR-22 filing, as you might require changing to a provider that offers this service.

 FR-44 requirements

-An FR-44 form is only necessary in some states to indicate that you have gotten and carry car insurance with higher liability limits than what the state mandates.
-If your license got suspended because of the involvement of drugs and alcohol, an FR-44 may be necessary.
-This is because it has much higher minimum liability requirements just like SR-22.
+In some states, an FR-44 form is required to show that you have purchased and maintained car insurance with higher liability limits than the state mandates.
+If your license got suspended because of involvement with drugs and alcohol, an FR-44 may be necessary.
+This is because it has much higher minimum liability requirements, just like SR-22.

 Insurance nonrenewal and cancellation